mibur1/psy111/book/GLM/0_Introduction.md

   name: python3
 ---

-# W5 - General Linear Model
+# W5 - General Linear Model (GLM)

-In the previous statistics lecture you learnt about the General Linear Model (GLM).
-The approach for your first statistical model differs from testing your null hypothesis.
-Instead of just rejecting or accepting the null hypothesis after defining the aproppiate significance level and statistical test, it´s more of an interactive analysis with GLMs.
+In the previous statistics lecture, you were introduced to the General Linear Model (GLM).
+The approach for creating your first statistical model is different from simply testing a null hypothesis.
+Instead of just accepting or rejecting the null hypothesis based on a predefined significance level and statistical test, working with GLMs involves a more interactive analysis.

-In todays Seminar we will have a look at the following content
+In today's seminar, we will cover the following topics:

-1. Multiple linear Regression
+1. Multiple Linear Regression
 2. Correlation
 3. Partial Correlation

-After that you can try out your new skills on a dataset about diabetes and its risk factors.
+After that, you will have the opportunity to apply your new skills to analyze a dataset related to diabetes and its risk factors.